echocall/STAT/documentation/CRUD.md

 datetime
 nicegui -> app

 ###Create New JSON File
 create_new_json_file(full_file_path: str, dict_to_convert: dict, include_debug: bool = False) -> dict

+####Overview
-Overview: Handles writing the converted dict into JSON and then writing it into the file.
+Handles writing the converted dict into JSON and then writing it into the file.
 Should write errors to log file.

 ####Arguments
  - takes full_file_path